demo15 of Im2mesh package

 Wonderful!

-We saw that the mesh in the rod is very coarse.
-It's possible to refine mesh near a specific polygon boundary.
-Please refer to demo04 and demo16.
+We saw that the mesh density in some region is low.
+It's possible to refine mesh locally.
+Please refer to demo17 and demo16.

 % reset image size